Girl talking to mother while he is working at home

 If you can’t pay your bills, contact your creditors immediately.
 Explain the problem and ask for help.
 Tell them what happened (job loss, interest rate increase, medical issue, etc.) and what you need from them (more time to pay, a smaller payment, permission to miss one or more payments).

 Provide anything that documents your issue—a layoff notice, a paystub showing reduced hours, medical paperwork, and bank statements.
-Just make sure the method you use to transmit that information is secure.
+Just make sure the method you use to transmit that information is secure, to protect your privacy.

 It’s easiest to set up a source of emergency cash before you start missing payments.
 An emergency credit card can be a lifesaver.
 But if that ship has sailed, one option is a personal loan.
 You can apply even if you have credit problems.
 A hardship loan may be what you need to get back on track.